“Human existence is about to get much better, much worse, or both.” —Robby Berman

 A New Intelligence

-In addition to bio-hacking changing the human landscape, other kinds of technology like artificial intelligence (AI) are blurring the lines between computers and humans minds.
+In addition to bio-hacking changing the human landscape, other kinds of technology like artificial intelligence (AI) are blurring the lines between computers and humans’ minds.
 Computers are outpacing humans at tasks that were once considered the exclusive domain of the human brain.
-The IBM computer Deep Blue beat Grandmaster Garry Kasparov at chess, and in 2016 AlphaGo beat the best in the world at the complex game of Go (Koch 2016).
+IBM’s Deep Blue program beat Grandmaster Garry Kasparov at chess, and in 2016 AlphaGo beat the best in the world at the complex game of Go (Koch 2016).
 AlphaGo continuously plays itself, steadily improving its skill, a process called “machine learning.”
-Learning is foundational to humans and even animal culture.
-Machine learning is quite different from culture since it does not involve communication and cooperation between individuals.
+Learning is foundational to human and even animal culture.
+Machine learning is quite different from culture since it does not involve communication and coophumann between individuals.
 Philosopher Nick Bostrom thinks that the potential for artificial intelligence exceeds that of humans, what Bostrom calls “super-intelligence.”
 That is, according to Bostrom, computers have the potential to be more “sapien”, better thinkers, than humans.
 Bostrom says, “Think about it.
 Machine intelligence is the last invention that humanity will ever need to make.
 The machines will then be better at inventing than we are” (Bostrom 2015).

 Computer algorithms, a series of rules designed to accomplish a task, are becoming increasingly important to our daily lives.
 Today, the top investment managers don’t look for fresh business models to invest in, as depicted on Shark Tank, rather they rely on computer algorithms to make important investment decisions (McGee 2016).
 Even our social lives have been infiltrated by algorithms.
 We’ve come a long way from arranged marriages—or have we?
 In the U.S., we don’t typically entrust our village elders or parents to find a suitable mate, but many put trust in computer algorithms on sites like Tinder and Match.com.
 Some call centers are now using computer sensing to connect a caller with the most effective customer service person.
 This is accomplished by analyzing linguistic input like the caller’s tone of voice and choice of words, to match mood and personality with an agent.
 Even art is not outside the realm of computer algorithms, with computer-generated music based on the style of masters like Mozart or Beethoven (Adams 2010).
 Computers are beginning to do things that were formerly squarely in the realm of human culture—finding mates, making art, and using language.